 Grass pollen season: May – up to October

 Hopefully, the differentiation between non-flowering and flowering pollinators is helpful information.
 But the question still stands: Which flowering species exactly are the biggest allergy villains?
 Of course this all depends on the individual and where he or she lives.
 Although it’s tough to specify, there are certain ways to narrow down which type of pollen could be waging a war against your sinus health.

-Photographed above is a White Oak.
-Generally, oak are the most common trees in our area, followed by maple.
+Generally, oak trees are the most common in our area, followed by maple.
 Others include willow, walnut and maple trees.
 Each is anemophilous and either monoecious or dioecious.

 - Monoecious – male and female flowers are separate but on same plant